sdfzgufjkfdsgtzr/Additions/README.md

 ## Translations
-Feel free to add your own translations to the languages.yml
+Feel free to add your own translations to the languages.yml or just ask me to do so for everyone

 ### Current available translations
 * German